 Kingfisher's larger than life owner has given the airline many personal touches.
 Passengers are treated as guests, seating is spacious and comfortable, and the airline puts significant effort into recruiting charming and attractive staff.
 It also leads the way in regard to in-flight entertainment on domestic flights in India.

 Note: Kingfisher Airlines (including Kingfisher Red) has now been suspended from operating.

 Kingfisher Red, originally called Air Deccan, is a privately owned low cost airline based in Bangalore.
 It started operating in mid 2003 and was India's first low cost carrier.
 Kingfisher Airlines took over the airline in early 2008.
 The average age of its airplanes is four and a half years.
-Unfortunately, as Kingfisher Red is part of Kingfisher Airlines, it has been suffering from the same issues, and is no longer a reliable airline to fly with.
+Unfortunately, as Kingfisher Red is part of Kingfisher Airlines, it has also been suspended from operating.

 Indigo Airlines is based in Delhi and flies to around 30 destinations all over India.
 This privately owned airline started operating in mid 2006, and has grown to have the largest market share in India of 27%.
 It's considered to be India's best low cost carrier.

 Its airplanes are new and clean, and despite keeping fares low, the airline hasn't compromised on punctuality, connectivity of flights, safety, or customer service.
 Of course, don't expect any frills, but the amount of leg room is decent.
 If you're looking to fly with a low cost airline, IndiGo offers excellent value for money.
 The limit for check-in baggage is 15 kilograms.